 - Promote public awareness and disseminate information to the public in respect of legal services, including the cost of such services.

-- Keep the Minister for Justice and Equality informed of developments in respect of the provision of legal services including their cost.
+- Keep the Minister for Justice informed of developments in respect of the provision of legal services including their cost.

 - Keep the Minister informed of developments in respect of the provision of legal services and make recommendations to assist the Minister in coordinating and developing policy.

-- Undertake, commission or assist in research projects and other activities in respect of the provision of legal services, which may increase public awareness and promote an improvement in standards for their provision, and make recommendations to the Minister for Justice and Equality.
+- Undertake, commission or assist in research projects and other activities in respect of the provision of legal services, which may increase public awareness and promote an improvement in standards for their provision, and make recommendations to the Minister for Justice.

 - Perform any other functions conferred by the Act or by regulations made under it.

-A Corporate Governance Assurance Agreement between the LSRA and the Department of Justice and Equality was signed on 13 July 2018.
+A Corporate Governance Assurance Agreement between the LSRA and the Department of Justice was signed on 13 July 2018.

 Our Quality Service Charter sets out the standard of service and behaviour you can expect from our complaints staff.